 Sunscreens: The most effective anti-aging solution

 The regular use of sunscreen is the most efficient way to minimize accumulated sun damage.
 Although there are other important tips such as wearing protective clothing such as long-brimmed hats, umbrellas, and long sleeves, these are often unpractical on hot summer days.
-Wearing sunscreen on the other hand is easy, inexpensive, and effective.
+Wearing sunscreen, on the other hand, is easy, inexpensive, and useful.
 The caveat is that they need to be used regularly.
-Many people use sunscreens like they use bug sprays - to be used once a year on a camping trip with family.
-While sunscreens are indeed important when you expect to be out in the sun for extended periods, it should be used year round, on a regular basis, much like other skincare products are.
-UV radiation damages the skin year round, and not just when beaching, skiing or camping.
+Many people use sunscreens like bug sprays – to be used once a year on a camping trip with the family.
+While sunscreens are indeed important when you expect to be out in the sun for extended periods, they should be used year-round, regularly, like other skincare products.
+UV radiation damages the skin year-round, and not just when beaching, skiing, or camping.

 Think of sunscreens as part of a skincare routine.
-Many people have a daily skin care routine that includes cleansing, moisturizing and toning, and some people use even more complicated systems of skincare on a daily basis.
+Many people have a daily skincare routine that includes cleansing, moisturizing, and toning, and some people use even more complicated systems of skincare daily.
 If you start thinking of sunscreen use as a part of that routine, it is a relatively easy and inexpensive solution.
 Considering its effect in preventing sun damage, sunscreens offer great value for their price.

 - Regular sunscreen use is the most efficient way to prevent accumulated UV damage.

-- Although sun avoidance, wearing long sleeves, wide-brimmed hats, and umbrellas are all good and important advice, these tips are often not feasible on a regular basis.
-Few people want to wear any of these things in hot weather, and avoiding the outdoors entirely is very rarely a reasonable option.
+- Although sun avoidance, wearing long sleeves, wide-brimmed hats, and umbrellas are all excellent and important advice, these tips are often not feasible regularly.
+Few people want to wear any of these things in hot weather, and avoiding the outdoors is very rarely a reasonable option.

 - Choose quality sunscreens.
-Look for products that offer broad spectrum protection (protects you from UVA as well as UVB rays), an SPF rating of 15 or higher.
+Look for products that offer broad-spectrum protection (protects you from UVA and UVB rays), an SPF rating of 15 or higher.

 - Price matters.
 Sunscreens are not like bug sprays which are used on special occasions like camping.
-They are to be used on a daily basis, so choose a price range that you would be comfortable using on a regular basis.
+They are to be used daily, so choose a price range you would be comfortable using regularly.

 - Personal preference matters.
-If you do not like the fragrance or consistency of the sunscreen, you will not use the product regularly.
-Choose a product that you would enjoy using on a regular basis.
+If you do not like the sunscreen’s fragrance or consistency, you will not use the product regularly.
+Choose a product that you would enjoy using regularly.